Machine Learning Classifiers Do Not Improve the Prediction of Academic Risk: Evidence from Australia: Data

 The data set contains 2,235,804 unique student IDs, who are attending 9,250 different schools in both the public and private sectors in all states across Australia.
 All individuals in the data set are unique, as a student sitting NAPLAN testing in 2013 would not sit the test in 2014, and vice versa.
 The individual scores for each student in each domain are collected by the Australian Curriculum Assessment and Reporting Authority (ACARA), alongside student background information which is collected by schools from students' parents or carers via enrolment forms. \Cref{tab:variablelist} provides a detailed summary of the variables contained in the data set.

 For each testing domain in each year, ACARA determines achievement bands to classify a student's level of achievement based on what particular skills they can perform, \textit{e.g.}, addition of simple numbers, understanding of probability, \textit{etc.}.
 For each year level, students in the lowest two bands of achievement are deemed to be achieving `below minimum standards'.
-Given the raw scores for each student available in the data, we have classified each student into their relevant achievement band following the cut-off scores published by ACARA.\footnote{\url{nap.edu.au/results-and-reports/how-to-interpret/score-equivalence-tables}} Using these bands, we have labeled each student as either `At Standard' or `Below Standard' for reading and numeracy respectively. \Cref{tab:tabulations} summarizes.
+Given the raw scores for each student available in the data, we have classified each student into their relevant achievement band following the cut-off scores published by ACARA.\footnote{\url{nap.edu.au/results-and-reports/how-to-interpret/score-equivalence-tables}} Using these bands, we have labeled each student as either `At Standard' or `Below Standard' for reading and numeracy respectively.
+Within this sample, approximately 16-17\% of students are achieveing below standard performance in each learning domain.

-In addition to each student's score in the 2013/2014 NAPLAN cycle, the data also contains the score each student received in their previous testing cycle, two years earlier.
+In addition to each student's score in the 2013/14 NAPLAN cycle, the data also contains the score each student received in their previous testing cycle, two years earlier.
 This data is only present for students in grades 5 and above, as grade 3 is the first year NAPLAN is administered.
 In order to exploit this presumably strong predictor, we split the data set into students in grade 3, and students in grades 5 and above.
 We use these raw scores to construct a dummy variable for whether the student was `Previously At Standard' or `Previously Below Standard'.